 ‘No-one knows that yet,’ he says.
 ‘I have applied for research funds for it but have been turned down everywhere.
 It is a high-risk project, but the idea is a reasonable one and it would have huge benefits.
 There is some data to suggest that we automatically sleep more when we are ill.
 Sleeping more is part of our general response to illness.’

-Kerstin Blom, a psychologist and senior research fellow at the Department of Clinical Neuroscience, is in two minds about what is said about the dangers of not sleeping.
+Kerstin Blom, a psychologist and researcher at the Department of Clinical Neuroscience, is in two minds about what is said about the dangers of not sleeping.
 On the one hand, it is quite true that there is a link between a lack of sleep and an increased risk of illness and premature death.
 On the other hand, the concept of ‘lack of sleep’ is a bit hazy, so there is potential for the general public to misinterpret and worry unnecessarily.

 ‘In my line of work we try to help people to worry less about their sleep.
 Any worry has a detrimental effect on patients’ sleep.